fictionco/fiction/@apps/docs/src/docs/compare.md

 - Confusing and tedious "build and rebuild" editing
 - No dynamic features like auth, endpoints etc.. without 3rd party tools (which mean cost + lock-in)

+### Headless CMS

+**Advantages**

+- Managed and intuitive content editing through service
+- No backend to manage for basic content

+**Disadvantages**

+- Maximized Lock-in
+- Still need to build app
+- More expensive to scale
+- Complicated API spaghetti
+- Non-standard tech
+- No point if you need more than basic CMS

+### Builders and No-Code Tools

+**Advantages**

+- Non-technical
+- No code or backend

+**Disadvantages**

+- Maximized Lock-in
+- Expensive to scale
+- Inefficient to manage (non-standard tech)
+- Basic functionality with additional lock-in, complication and costs as you add functionality via plugins, etc.